14 Years Ago: Tim McGraw Hits No. 1 With ‘Real Good Man’

-10 years ago today (Oct.
-11), Tim McGraw had one good reason to celebrate.
-His latest hit, ‘Real Good Man’ soared to the top of the charts, making it his 17th No. 1 hit.
+Fourteen years ago today (Oct.
+11, 2003), Tim McGraw had one good reason to celebrate: His latest single, "Real Good Man," had soared to the top of the charts, becoming his 17th No. 1 song.

-“I just try to go in and find the best songs I can find, songs I really like, and try to let the music and the songs take you where they take you,” Tim explains to The Boot of his ability to pick songs fans will love.
-“Ultimately, as an artist, you have to go in and cut songs you like and make them sound the way you want them to sound, and hopefully, the people will like it.”
+“I just try to go in and find the best songs I can find, songs I really like, and try to let the music and the songs take you where they take you,” McGraw explains to The Boot.
+“Ultimately, as an artist, you have to go in and cut songs you like and make them sound the way you want them to sound, and hopefully the people will like it.”

 "Real Good Man" is available for download on iTunes.

 Tim McGraw + More Country Stars Then and Now